ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost his domain in a phishing scam!
+1. Why did the software developer go broke?
+Because he lost his domain in a phishing attack!

-2. Why don't programmers like nature?
-It has too many bugs!
+2. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

-3. Why did the cyber security expert bring a ladder to work?
-Because he heard the system had a lot of firewalls!
+3. Why did the software engineer always bring a pencil and paper to the gym?
+Because he wanted to do some code exercises!

-4. Why did the programmer quit his job?
-Because he didn't get arrays of opportunities and was feeling a bit null!
+4. Why did the cyber security specialist bring a ladder to work?
+Because he wanted to scale the firewall!

 [
-Fri Jun 30 01:41:33 UTC 2023
+Sat Jul  1 01:52:32 UTC 2023
  ]